 - b.
-Physical demands rating and qualifications for initial award of MOS.
-Financial management technicians must possess the following qualifications: - (1) A physical demands rating of Moderate (Gold). - (2) A physical profile of 323321. - (3) Per AR 600-8-19, promotion to MSG and SGM requires an interim secret eligibility or higher. - (4) Qualifying scores. - (a) A minimum score of 105 in aptitude area CL on Armed Services Vocational Aptitude Battery (ASVAB) tests administered prior to 2 January 2002. - (b) A minimum score of 103 in aptitude area CL on ASVAB tests administered on and after 2 January 2002 and prior to 1 July 2004. - (c) A minimum score of 101 in aptitude area CL on ASVAB tests administered on and after 1 July 2004. - (d) A minimum OPAT score of Standing Long Jump (LJ) 0120 cm, seated Power Throw (PT) 0350 cm, Strength Deadlift (SD) 0120 lbs., and Interval Aerobic Run (IR) 0036 shuttles. - (5) No record of conviction of any crime involving moral turpitude. - (6) No record of any information that might adversely reflect against the character, honesty, or integrity of the Soldier. - (7) Formal training (completion of MOS 36B course conducted under the auspices of the U. S. Army Financial Management School) required. - c.
+Physical demands rating and qualifications for initial award or reclassification of MOS.
+Financial management technicians must possess the following qualifications: - (1) A physical demands rating of Moderate (Gold). - (2) A physical profile of 323321. - (3) Per AR 600-8-19, promotion to MSG and SGM requires an interim secret eligibility or higher. - (4) Qualifying scores. - (a) A minimum score of 101 in aptitude area CL. - (b) A minimum OPAT score of Standing Long Jump (LJ) 0120 cm, seated Power Throw (PT) 0350 cm, Strength Deadlift (SD) 0120 lbs., and Interval Aerobic Run (IR) 0036 shuttles. - (5) No record of conviction of any crime involving moral turpitude. - (6) No record of any information that might adversely reflect against the character, honesty, or integrity of the Soldier. - (7) Formal training (completion of a resident course of instruction for MOS 36B, Finance Technician Course, conducted under the auspices of the U. S. Army Finance & Comptroller School) mandatory. - c.
+Reclassification.
+Must meet the above qualifications and all prerequisites IAW AR 614-200 Chapter 3-17 and AR 40-501 Chapter 3.
+Effective 1 June 2023, attendance at formal training is limited to personnel in the rank/grade of SSG/E-6 and below. - d.
 Additional skill identifiers.
-(Note: Refer to table 12-8 for (Listing of universal ASI's associated with enlisted MOS)). - d.
+(Note: Refer to table 12-8 for (Listing of universal ASI's associated with enlisted MOS)).
+D6-Operational Data Analyst (personnel only). - e.
 Physical requirement s and standards of grade.
 Physical requirements and SG relating to each skill level are listed in the following tables, - (1) Table 10-36B-1.
 Physical requirements. - (2) Table 10-36B-2.
 MTOE. - (3) Table 10-36B-3.
 Standards of grade TDA.

 10-37F.
-MOS 37F--Psychological Operations Specialist, (PSYOP Specialist), CMF 37
+MOS 37F--Psychological Operations Specialist, (PSYOP Specialist), CMF 37 (Effective 202210)

 - a.
 Major duties.
-The Psychological Operations (PSYOP) specialist plans, analyzes, develops, designs, distributes, disseminates, and evaluates PSYOP across the range of military operations.
+The Psychological Operations (PSYOP) specialist conducts analysis of target audiences and environments; advises commanders and staffs; plans influence activities; develops series; delivers influence, and assesses progress towards approved objectives in support of the five branch functions (Military Information Support Operations [MISO], Psychological Warfare [PSYWAR], Build Partner Influence Capacity, Military Deception (MILDEC), and Civil Authority Information Support [CAIS]) to create and reinforce desired behaviors in selected foreign individuals and groups to achieve military and U.S. national objectives across the range of military operations.
 Duties for military occupational specialty (MOS) 37F at each level of skill are as follows: - (1) MOSC 37F10.
 (USAR Only) Trains and maintains proficiency in all major duties.
-Researches finished and current intelligence and open-source information Records, cross-references, stores and retrieves PSYOP-relevant information manually or using automated data processing equipment.
+Research finished and current intelligence and open-source information Records, cross-references, stores and retrieves information manually or using automated data processing equipment.
 Develops concepts and designs product prototypes.
 Distributes and disseminates PSYOP products.
-Performs initial analysis of enemy foreign propaganda products and other media.
+Performs initial analysis of adversary propaganda products and other media.
 Safeguards classified and sensitive material.
 Maintains journals, status boards, operations maps, and overlays.
 Operates and maintains organic communications, production, and other equipment.
 Prepares and presents briefings.
 Operates PSYOP specific equipment. - (2) MOSC 37F2O.
 Perform all duties of preceding skill level.
 Provides specific guidance and training for subordinates.
 Identifies and maintains information on the availability of products and delivery means.
 Determines the appropriate mix of media to implement PSYOP.
 Supervises packaging of PSYOP products for delivery by various means.
 Evaluates the effectiveness of PSYOP products.
 Analyzes psychological vulnerabilities, and susceptibilities of PSYOP target audiences to determine potential for exploitation.
 Evaluates current intelligence, PSYOP studies and estimates to determine PSYOP targets.

 Establishes and maintains reference files of translated materials.
-Analyzes enemy and foreign propaganda and other media.
+Analyzes adversary propaganda and other media.